CycloneDX/cyclonedx-node-yarn/README.md

 Create [CycloneDX] Software Bill of Materials (SBOM) from _[yarn]_ projects.

-## 🚧 🏗️ this project is an ealy development stage
+## 🚧 🏗️ this project is an early development stage

 See the projects issues, discussions, pull requests and milestone for the progress.